Donald Trump arrives in the UK to pomp and protest | DW | 03.06.2019

 US President Donald Trump landed in the UK on Monday for a state visit that was overshadowed by his recent controversial remarks on Brexit.
-Large protests denouncing his visit took place as Trump began his three day trip, just as they did during his visit to Britain last year.
+Protests took place as Trump began his three day trip, just as they did during his visit to Britain last year.

 Trump and his wife Melania were treated to a military guard of honor, shortly after a 41-gun royal salute coming from neighboring Green Park.